aws-samples/scaletest-o3de-multiplayer-sample/README.md

 1. If not already activated, activate the project's virtualenv by running `.venv\Scripts\activate.bat` in the root of the project
 1. From within the root (for CLI tests) or `cdk` (for CDK application tests) directories, run `pip install -r requirements-dev.txt` to install the required test dependencies
 1. From within the same directory, run the tests by executing `python -m pytest tests\unit`

+## Configuring permissions

+Full deployment of the AWS CDK app included with this tool requires that the calling AWS identity have permissions to create, modify, and destroy resources in the following services:
+ - AWS CloudFormation
+ - Amazon S3
+ - Amazon Virtual Private Cloud (VPC)
+ - Amazon EC2
+ - EC2 Image Builder
+ - Amazon Elastic Container Registry (ECR)
+ - Amazon Elastic Container Service (ECS)
+ - AWS Lambda
+ - AWS Systems Manager
+ - Amazon CloudWatch

+For more information about how to authenticate while using the AWS CDK, see the official [documentation](https://docs.aws.amazon.com/cdk/v2/guide/security-iam.html).